Magic Kaito: Characters

 Kaito's best friend since childhood and love interest.
 She is an obstinate, impulsive and lighthearted girl.
 She often bickers with Kaito at school.
 She has feelings for Kaito, although she is afraid of admitting to him.
 She gets along well with Akako, but unknown to her, Akako envies her.
 Both girls vie for Kaito's affections.
 As the daughter of Inspector Nakamori, she despises Kaito Kid, though she is unaware of the irony.
-Her Japanese voice actresses are Ayumi Fujimura in the specials and Mao Ichimichi in Magic Kaito 1412, Yukiko Iwai in episode 76 of Case Closed, Minami Takayama in episode 219 and the fourth OVA of Case Closed.
+Her Japanese voice actresses are Ayumi Fujimura in the specials, Mao Ichimichi in Magic Kaito 1412, Detective Conan: The Million-dollar Pentagram, and episode 1187 of Case Closed, Yukiko Iwai in episode 76 of Case Closed, Minami Takayama in episode 219 and the fourth OVA of Case Closed.
+Her English voice actress is Jill Harris in the English dub of Detective Conan: The Million-dollar Pentagram.